-Learn the importance of using renewable energy in 2020 and beyond.
+Learn the importance of using renewable energy this year and beyond.

-Renewable energy is a topic that's been on everyone’s minds in recent years not only because of its being at the forefront of many political and social conversations worldwide, but because it is an issue so many people feel passionate about.
+Renewable energy and its impact on the environment is a topic that's been on everyone’s minds in recent years not only because its at the forefront of many political and social conversations worldwide, but because it is an issue so many people feel passionate about.

 Of course, we've all heard that renewable energy is important and that we should be using it instead of fossil fuels, but why?